bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

 = 1.7.3 =
-* Added option to edit/add languages.
+* Added languages editing, allowing to enter new languages to WPML.
-* Added option to scan & register themes options so they can be translated.
+* Added translation for texts in admin screens of themes and plugins.
 * Fixed some issues with categories and tags when automaticallt adjust ids was on.
-* Reverted language name for Persian (in Farsi)
+* Reverted language name for Persian (in Farsi).
+* Language auto-update is disabled.
+Update is now only manual.

 = 1.7.2 =
 * Fixed bug related to using a revision for a translated page.